mainwp/mainwp/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.4.5 - 1-22-18 =
+* Fixed: an issue with missing hook parameter
+* Fixed: an issue with database encoding which caused incorrect display of some special characters
+* Fixed: an issue with passing metadata for featured images
+* Fixed: an issue with caching the Username and Password field values on the Test Connection page
+* Fixed: an issue with resetting User passwords on child sites
+* Fixed: the sync popup layout issue
+* Fixed: an issue with displaying extensions changelogs
+* Fixed: multiple typos
+* Fixed: multiple incorrect URLs
+* Fixed: multiple cosmetic issues
+* Added: a new feature to open any Overview widget as a popup
+* Added: a new 'mainwp_disablemenuitems' hook

 = 3.4.4 - 12-4-17 =
 * Fixed: an issue with the Unfix function for the removed readme.html security issue